 Double-spring foothold traps are very effective when used properly.
 Use at least No. 3 double long-spring, coil spring, or traps of equivalent spread and strength (see photo below).
 Use a drowning-set attachment with all foothold traps for beaver.

 Number 4 double-long spring trap.
 Photo by Dallas Virchow.

 As a trap is tripped, the beaver will head for the water.
 Use a weight to hold the beaver underwater so it drowns.
 Some trappers stake the wire in deep water to accomplish drowning.
 If drowning sets are not used, beavers likely will escape and become trap-shy.

 Placement is more critical with foothold traps than with conibear-style traps.
 Place foothold traps just at the edge of the water, slightly underwater, with the pan, jaws, and springs covered with leaves or debris, or pressed gently into the bottom of the pond in soft mud.
 Make a cavity under the pan so when the foot of a beaver hits the pan it will trigger the trap and allow the jaws to close.
 Place traps off-center of the trail or run to prevent “belly pinching,” or missing the foot or leg.
 With some experience, trappers learn to make sets that catch beavers by a hind leg rather than a front leg.
 The front leg is much smaller and easier to pull out of the trap.
 Make 2 sets in a slide, run, dam, and feeding site to increase success.

 In some situations, combining methods can shorten the time necessary for trapping and increase success.
 Trappers have devised unique methods of making drowning sets.
-One simple and practical set is a slide wire with a heavy weight attached to 1 end, or with an end staked to the bottom in 3 or more feet of water (Fig. 11).
+One simple and practical set is a slide wire with a heavy weight attached to 1 end, or with an end staked to the bottom in 3 or more feet of water (see diagram below).

 The other end of the wire is threaded through a hole in 1 end of a small piece of angle iron.